HVLepage/cavep-undc/_docs/site-network/RT03A.md

 ![Site T03A - the study site location.
 (John Forrest)](/assets/SiteDescriptions/T3/RT03ALowerTupevalley.jpg)
-Site T03A - the study site location: just beside the settlement of Catahuasi.
+Site T03A - the study site location: just beside the settlement of Catahuasi and below the main highway bridge.
 (John Forrest)

 ![Site T03A - the study site.
 (John Forrest)](/assets/SiteDescriptions/T3/T3AStudysite.JPG)